 When deciding to make a direct gift of stock or cash, be aware that your deduction may be limited by your income.
 The limitation is based on the type of organization and type of gift.
-If you’re looking to maximize your contributions, especially in 2021, consult your tax advisor, who can help determine whether these limitations apply and how to utilize your deduction, if it’s limited.
+If you’re looking to maximize your contributions, consult your tax advisor, who can help determine whether these limitations apply.

 Suppose you hold in a taxable account a substantial amount of stock that’s paying you little or no dividends and you’re looking to generate current income.
 You could sell the stock, pay any capital gains taxes, and use what’s left to purchase other investments or make charitable gifts.

-However, if you’d like to avoid capital gains taxes, one strategy to consider is a charitable remainder trust, or CRT.
+However, if you’d like to avoid capital gains taxes, one strategy to consider is a charitable remainder unitrust, or CRUT.

-After you establish a CRT, you can donate the stock that you have owned for longer than one year to the trust, which may give you a tax deduction for a portion of your contribution.
+After you establish a CRUT, you can donate the stock that you have owned for longer than one year to the trust, which may give you a tax deduction for a portion of your contribution.
 The trustee can sell the stock without incurring capital gains taxes and purchase other investments.
 The trust will make distributions to you.
-Keep in mind, your annual payout will be taxable to you under the four-tier accounting rules for CRTs.
+Keep in mind, your annual payout will be taxable to you under the four-tier accounting rules for charitable remainder trusts (CRTs).

-The annual payout you receive from the CRT (Charitable Remainder Unitrust) is based on a percentage you selected in your trust agreement (not less than 5%) of the annual fair market value for the trust.
+The annual payout you receive from the CRUT is based on a percentage you selected in your trust agreement (not less than 5%) of the annual fair market value for the trust.
 Your tax and legal advisors will help you with this calculation.
 Remember the larger your selected payout percentage, the less of a tax deduction you may receive for making the donation.

-At your death or the completion of the trust's term, the trustee will distribute what's left in the CRT (the remainder) to the charity or charities you named in the trust document.
+At your passing or the completion of the trust's term, whichever comes first, the trustee will distribute what's left in the CRUT (the remainder) to the charity or charities you named in the trust document.